 Idle-drive record players are pretty popular nowadays, and you’re bound to come across this turntable type at some point in your search.
 The so-called idler drive uses a special form of friction wheel that, in combination with a rubber wheel performs a pushing motion against the motor’s shaft.

-One of the main benefits of belt-driven record players is that they offer a similar set of benefits when compared to direct-driven record players, but there’s a lot of gears and pieces, so the chances of any of them getting damaged (or destroyed) are significantly higher than that of any other turntable.
+One of the main benefits of belt-driven record players is that they offer a similar set of benefits when compared to direct-driven record players, but there are a lot of gears and pieces, so the chances of any of them getting damaged (or destroyed) are significantly higher than that of any other turntable.

 The record player’s versatility is represented by the number of features it has onboard.
 Now, since you’re a beginner, it’s important to set one thing straight.
-It’s impossible to determine a uniformed rule about these record players, so the only thing you can rely on is as follows – the first number in the record player’s description tells us how many features it comes with.
+It’s impossible to determine a uniform rule about these record players, so the only thing you can rely on is as follows – the first number in the record player’s description tells us how many features it comes with.

 Further on that note, versatile (and not-so-versatile) record players are present in different categories as well.
 For example, Victrola Vintage 3-Speed is a 3-in-1 record player.
-The number three tells us that they have three features which are not parallel when compared to each other.
+The number three tells us that they have three features that are not parallel when compared to each other.

 The Electrohome’s model comes with the following features – a stereo system, AM/FM radio, and CD+AUX input while Magnavox model features Bluetooth connection, selectable speeds, and built-in decorative lights.
 Note that the number of features won’t be able to tell you which features are there.
 The same applies for 4-in-1, 5-in-1, and 6-in-1 turntables.

 The only exception from the aforementioned rule is represented by all-in-one record players.
 These turntables are, by far, the most versatile type since they almost always come with the highest number of features.
-Of course, the models differ between themselves through quality of features.
+Of course, the models differ between themselves through the quality of features.

 In the audiophile world, most people take interest in this categorization – analogue record players and Bluetooth record players.
 This tends to puzzle the beginners even more simply because it’s wrong.